ScottWales/puppet-reviewboard/README.md

 Testing
 -------

-Integration tests make use of 'serverspec' to check the module is applied properly on a Vagrant VM.
+Integration tests make use of [serverspec](http://serverspec.org) to check the module is applied properly on a Vagrant VM.

 To setup tests